silogy-io/yves/README.md

 ### Compilers

-By default, all benchmarks and profilers are compiled via zig 0.13.0, using the cc / c++ compiuler functionality.
+By default, all benchmarks and profilers are compiled via zig 0.13.0, using the cc / c++ compiler functionality.
 I will bring up support for other compilers via godbolt if anyone asks.

-### Test instantiation and execution

-We declare